RigacciOrg/ecg-contec/README.md

-The program relies on the Pyhon modules **ecg\_contec.py** and **ecg\_scp.py**, which should be present in the same directory or installed as system-wide modules (you find them into the **[tools](./tools/)** directory).
-I requires also the libraries Numpy, Scipy and Reportlab.
-Developed with Python 3.7.
+The program relies on the Pyhon modules **ecg\_contec.py** and **ecg\_scp.py**, which should be present in the same directory or installed as system-wide modules.
+It requires also the libraries Numpy, Scipy and Reportlab.
+The program was developed and tested with Python 3.7.

 This is a minimal usage example: